FrameMuse/react-zod-form/README.md

 - `boolean`
 - `File`

-Take a look at the interface to understand better
+Take a look at the interface to understand it better

 ```ts
 type FormFieldValue = FormFieldValueBasic | FormFieldValueBasic[]